Archmage-Coalition/dndreams/src/main/resources/lore.md

 The many materials of the world reflect different elements and their nuances.

 ## Mind Powders
-Memory dust is a mass of memory and soul, now uncomprehendible but full of power.
+Memory dust is a mass of memory and soul, now incomprehensible but full of power.
 Dream powder is instead a mass of dreams.
 The two are so interconnected that they can flow between each other with the aid of flowing spirit.

 # The Affliction
 The affliction is the root of undeath, the source of madness and consumption, and the cause of the fall of Koinans.
 It manifests itself in several forms based on the various aspects of mind and soul.